 Treat your spouse/housemate the same way you would if one or both of you worked in a traditional office – reach out to them on your lunch break or talk through things over dinner when both of you are clocked out for the day.

-- Creating a schedule that works for me and sharing it with my team
+Create a work-from-home schedule and share it with my team

 This is where flexibility can end up working against you, as it did with me.
 I felt like I had all the time in the world to get my work done, and many of my tasks would end up half-done or pushed back indefinitely.
 I needed a routine; I figured out when I performed best on different tasks and created time blocks for each throughout the week.
 I physically put it in my calendar, and not only has it improved my productivity, but it has significantly reduced the overwhelm I felt about all the things I needed to do.